fuzziqersoftware/newserv/README.md

 * *GC licenses* consist of a 10-digit decimal serial number, a 12-character access key, and a password of up to 8 characters.
 * *XB licenses* consist of a gamertag of up to 16 characters, a 16-character hex user ID, and a 16-character hex account ID.
 * *BB licenses* consist of a username of up to 16 characters and a password of up to 16 characters.

 Each account may have multiple licenses.
-To add a license to an account, use `add-license` in the shell.
+To add a license to an existing account, use `add-license` in the shell.

 On BB, character data is scoped to the license, but system and Guild Card data is scoped to the account.
 That is, an account with multiple BB licenses can have more than 4 characters (up to 4 per license), but they will all share the same team membership and Guild Card lists.